Partnerships & Joint Ventures

 Build-to-Suit & User Partnerships

-Partnership options can include:
+Structures can include:

-Structures where you retain or gain ownership over time
+Variations where you retain or gain ownership over time

 What I Bring to a Partnership